Join The Sweetness

 I believe in real butter and copious amounts of chocolate.
 I believe in coaxing sugar crystals with gentle words of love and encouragement.
 I believe in baking up sweet little morsels of goodness that bring joy to my loved ones.
 My name is Dafna, and I attribute countless moments of unbridled glee to my KitchenAid stand mixer.

 Baking has been, and continues to be, a journey for me.
-I took an interest in making cheesecake about ten years ago and then moved on to other, more decadent treats.
+I took an interest in making cheesecake about 15 years ago and then moved on to other, more decadent treats.
 I soon realized that I had a knack for this sweet alchemy, and I enjoyed the challenge of trying new recipes.
 I took classes, started collecting cookbooks, and found that I was fascinated by the science underlying the perfect cookie.
 What made some cookies flat and others thick and chewy?
 Things really got interesting when I discovered cupcakes… I fell in love.
 Sweet, buttery, frosting-slathered love.
-I have since enjoyed exploring the complex nuances of baking, and I decided to create this blog to share my experiments and recipes, and to continue learning and challenging myself.
+I have since enjoyed exploring the complex nuances of baking, and I decided to create this blog in 2012 to share my experiments and recipes, and to continue learning and challenging myself.

 The name Stellina evokes a number of different feelings and interests for me.
 It is an Italian word literally translating to “little star”, but it’s also an affectionate nickname meaning “sweet little one”.
 I have always loved the stars and constellations; I adore Italy and its other-worldly cuisine; and most of all, I love the connotation of the name– I wanted to choose something that symbolizes the “warm fuzzies” that baking elicits.
-I especially love to bake small treats, often developing a certain (unhealthy?) affection for my darling little morsels!
+I especially love to bake small treats, often developing a certain affection for my darling little morsels!
 Stellina represents all of these things.

 I hope you enjoy reading my posts, and I welcome your ideas, comments, and resources.
 Thank you for sharing my journey… and sweet treats. 🙂